strojanski/biomed-signal-processing/canny_ct/README.md

 - `visualize_interactively.py` generates an interactable 3D scatter plot of the pointcloud, with 24 point connectivity in the browser.
 - `visualize_stacked.py` generates an interactable 3D scatter plot of the pointcloud with stacked edges and no 24 point connectivity.
 - `vis.py` is a demo for when you don't have access to data and displays precomputed pointcloud, saved in `pc.npy`.
+- `compare_algorithms.ipynb` computes the pixel match ratio between the python's detector and our detector.
 The `report.pdf` explains the whole process in more detail.
 To run the code, initialize a new environment (`venv`), activate it and install the required dependencies (`pip install -r requirements.txt`)